Accelerating Content Creation with AI at Udacity

 My Role & Approach

-The Challenge:
+The Challenge

-• Lengthy development cycles: A single author could take a quarter or more to create a Nanodegree
+• Lengthy development cycles: a single author could take a quarter or more to create a Nanodegree

-• Inconsistent quality: Without real-time feedback, quality issues surfaced late in the process
+• Inconsistent quality: without real-time feedback, quality issues surfaced late in the process

-My Approach:
+My role

 Understanding the Creator Experience